YellowOnion/steam-runtime-tools/docs/distro-assumptions.md

 backwards-compatible with `i386-linux-gnu`, and in practice modern distributions are usually compiled for `i586` or higher, which is preferred.

-The dynamic linker needs to be available at its interoperable paths:
+The dynamic linker needs to be available at its interoperable paths, as used on most distributions:

 * `i386-linux-gnu` compatible: `/lib/ld-linux.so.2`
 * `x86_64-linux-gnu`: `/lib64/ld-linux-x86-64.so.2`